eservice-electronic-payments/Mobile_SDK_IOS_UAT/README.md

 *In the example app, for the flexibility to test amongst different cashier URLs that can be retrieved, `App-Bond Domains` was not implemented.
 However, such control is highly recommended for a production app.*

+Note it is the responsibility of the merchant to integrate the plist file and to populate it accordingly with domains.
+The plist must be populated in order to prevent any security issues

 To configure `App-Bound Domains`:
 1. Add the cashier URLs to WKAppBoundDomains in the project `info.plist` file.
 For example:
 ```swift